KHTK: Controversy

 Former KHTK afternoon host and Kings play-by-play announcer Grant Napear was a staple of the station's programming from 1997 until 2020.
 In June 2020, Bonneville fired Napear for insensitive remarks towards former Kings player DeMarcus Cousins in a series of Twitter feeds regarding the Black Lives Matter movement.

 Sactown Sports

 On June 20, 2022, KHTK rebranded as "Sactown Sports 1140".
 The station acquired local broadcast rights to the San Francisco 49ers in March 2023, replacing former affiliate KIFM.

 KHTK served as the Sacramento affiliate of Oakland Athletics baseball via the Oakland Athletics Radio Network from 2013 through 2024.
 Following the temporary move of the Athletics (A's) to West Sacramento as part of their relocation to Las Vegas, on February 14, 2025, the team announced that KSTE would replace KHTK as the team's Sacramento radio outlet.

+Sacramento Kings Flagship

+KHTK served as the flagship station for the Sacramento Kings for 32 years.
+In 2026, the team announced it was taking its broadcast rights in-house.
+Games would no longer be heard on local radio but will continue to be streamed and heard on SiriusXM.